withastro/astro/.changeset/funny-mice-help.md

 "astro": patch
 ---

-Fix content type reference to content config on windows.
+Fixes the content config type path on windows